Structured Outputs from Messages

 Comma Separated Lists

-You can extract comma seperated lists using the ZepRegex field type:
+You can extract comma separated lists using the ZepRegex field type:

 1brand_preferences: Optional[ZepRegex] = Field(